Admission to the Dental Hygiene Program

 - Composite ACT score of not less than 21 or 20 with a GPA of 3.0 or above

 Students who have completed at least one semester in another school of the University with a grades point average of at least 2.8 and have a cumulative grade point average of 2.8 or above for all college coursework may apply for an intra-university transfer to the Lower Division Program in Dental Hygiene.
 They must complete an online change major application.

 Students admitted through this process must be advised before registering for courses in their first semester in the dental hygiene lower division pre-professional curriculum.

 Transfer applicants with 24 credit hours or more must have a college cumulative grade point average of 2.8 or higher to be admitted to the Lower Division in good standing.
-There is no conditional admission for transfer students.
 Students transferring into the Lower Division must submit ACT or SAT scores when applying to the Upper Division.

 Transfer Grade Acceptance

 The University of Louisville recognizes appropriate course work completed at other accredited universities and colleges and accepts that work according to the principles set forth in the American Association of Collegiate Registrars and Admissions Officers Transfer Credit Practices and state law.
 Transfer credit hours that are college-level, academic in nature, and earned at appropriately accredited institutions will be accepted and posted as credit hours earned (i.e., with no grade or quality points) and will be accepted as credit toward degree, consistent with program requirements in the Dental Hygiene Program.
 All graded transfer work, however, will be used to calculate GPA for Upper Division admission purposes.

 Transfer Equivalency Determination